Cervical cancer

 If your cancer has spread into only one part of your body, you may have radiotherapy with chemotherapy.

-If your cervical cancer is what’s called stage 4b, it means it has spread to another part of your body.
+If your cervical cancer is what’s called stage 4b, it has spread to another part of your body.
 Your doctor may call this secondary or metastatic cancer.
 There are treatments available.
 While they’re unlikely to remove your cancer completely, they may be able to control it for some time and improve your quality of life.
 Your doctor may suggest a combination of chemotherapy and a type of biological therapy that slows down the growth of cancer cells.

 Having treatment

-Your cancer team will give you advice on what cervical cancer treatment is possible and most likely to help.
+Your cancer team will give you advice on what cervical cancer treatment is possible and most likely to help you.
 All these treatments have different side-effects.
 Some are more difficult to get through than others.
 Talk to your cancer specialist about the side-effects of cervical cancer treatment, and make sure you know how the side-effects might affect you.

 Prevention of cervical cancer